Syria truce prospects fade as fighting rages

 Reports from both sides are difficult to verify independently as the government restricts access for most foreign reporters.

-Syria blames the uprising on foreign-backed terrorists determined to destabilise the government.
+Syria blames the uprising on foreign-backed terrorists determined to destabilize the government.

 Assad, who has ruled for 10 years since succeeding his late father, Hafez al-Assad, has laid out his own reform programme but it has been dismissed by the opposition.